abcdesktopio/docs/opsdocs/docs/architecture.md

 ## Pods

-This flowchart describes the all abddesktop services
+This flowchart describes the all abcdesktop services

 ``` mermaid
 ---